Skip to main content

 Image from Jan de Ridder

-Internationaal Theater Amsterdam (ITA) is a leading light for the future of performing arts in the Netherlands.
+Formerly known as the Schouwburg, Internationaal Theater Amsterdam (ITA) is a leading light for the future of performing arts in the Netherlands.
 Known for its ensemble of world-famous actors and pioneering directors, catching a performance in their monumental theatre space on Leidseplein will undoubtedly keep you on the edge of your seat.
-Check their website for English-language shows and selected surtitled performances.
-The stage here is also one of the key locations for performances during the Holland Festival and The Nederlands Theater Festival.
+For English-language shows, keep an eye out for selected surtitled performances.
+The stage here is also one of the key locations for performances during the Holland Festival and The Nederlands Theater Festival

 Grab tickets for a musical or cabaret show